Register a server

 Step 2: Enter server information

-- Server name—Lowercase letters, numbers, hyphens, and underscores only (max 20 characters).
-Used as a name prefix for the server being created.
+- Server name (optional)—Up to 20 characters.
+Used as a prefix for the server name.
 If not specified, the server’s hostname is used.

-- Registration token—Select an existing token from the dropdown, or click Create new token to create one on the spot
+- Registration token (required)—Select an existing token from the dropdown, or create one on the spot

 Step 3: Install agent